dbosak01/fmtr/README.md

 One advantage of using `fapply()` is that your original data is not altered.
 The formatted values are assigned to a new object, with no direct connection to your original data values.
-If your orignial data changes, the formatting function should be reapplied to maintain consistency.
+If your orignial data changes, the formatting function should be reapplied to maintain consistency with the original data.

 ## What kind of formats are available
 Data can be formatted with four different types of objects: